-Other justifications I use to keep it around are I would feel like I’m wasting money if I get rid of it when it is still presentable and I don’t want to limit my options.
+Other reasons I employ to justify keeping it are I would feel like I’m wasting money if I get rid of it when it is still presentable and I don’t want to limit my options.

 My hatred of this shirt is more than it’s unattractive.
 It represents the fact that I settle for “good enough” on a lot of things in my life.
 I accept things that I don’t particularly care for because it’s free or I need a particular item and this will do, or it’s the cheapest option.

 When I moved from Oklahoma to Texas in 2014, I sold practically everything I owned outside of beds and clothes.
-Because at some point I looked around my house and all I had were handouts and cheap crap.
+Because I looked around my house and all I had were handouts and cheap crap.

 Now, don’t get me wrong, I am really appreciative of the things that were lent to me or given to me so I would have them.
 At the time I was making very little money and needed the help.

 But when I got ready to move, I was leaving for a much higher paying job and could afford to get things that I really enjoyed.
 So I had a huge yard sale and gave everything else away or donated it.

 The first few months in Fort Worth, we lived without any kitchen or living room furniture.
 When I went shopping, if I didn’t really love it, I just continued without it until I found something I did really love.
 Slowly pieces were added and eventually the apartment was furnished.

 I felt I deserved to have exactly what I wanted.
 I work hard.
 I didn’t want to settle anymore.
 I wanted to be surrounded by things that I really enjoyed.